What do I need to know?

 About these records

-The Central Registers of Male and Female Prisoners (1855–1940) cover individuals held at Melbourne area prisons (Collingwood, Carlton and Williamstown stockades, the Eastern Gaol, the Hulks and Pentridge).
-The records also include regional prisons for female prisoners only. (see “Related Records” for male prisoners in regional prisons).
+The Central Registers of Male and Female Prisoners (1855–1942) cover individuals held at Melbourne area prisons (Collingwood, Carlton and Williamstown stockades, the Eastern Gaol, the Hulks and Pentridge).
+The records also include regional prisons for female prisoners only (to find male prisoners in regional prisoners, select one from the list below under the heading Next Steps, and then follow the link to the prison's page and select the “Records Series” tab to see what records are held for that prison).

 Who created these records?